amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

 }
 ```

-This system is responsible for detecting collisions between balls and
-paddles, as well as balls and the top and bottom edges of the arena.
-If a collision is detected, the ball bounces off.
-This is done
-by modyfing the velocity of the `Ball` component.

 Also, don't forget to add `mod move_balls` and `mod bounce` in `systems/mod.rs`
 as well as adding our new systems to the game data:

 ```rust,no_run,noplaypen
 # extern crate amethyst;
 # use amethyst::prelude::*;